nanoporetech/dorado-docs/docs/models/downloader.md

 ### Download models into a specific directory

-By default `dorado download` will download models into the current working directory.
+By default Dorado `download` will download models into the current working directory.
 Use the `--models-directory` argument to specify a directory to save downloaded models into.

 ```dorado